-- ▶ Place the supplied test object in the path of the vehicle and check whether the vehicle comes to a stop in time. - ▶ If a number of protective fields are used, check whether the vehicle comes to a stop in time in all of the protective fields. - ▶ If necessary, change the position of the test object so that a thorough check is carried out to determine whether the protective field is active over the whole of the required width. - Check the height of the scan plane.
+- ▶ Place the supplied test object in the path of the vehicle and check whether the vehicle comes to a stop in time. - ▶ If a number of protective fields are used (in different monitoring cases for example), check whether the vehicle comes to a stop in time in all of the protective fields.

+- \blacktriangleright If necessary, change the position of the test object so that a thorough check is carried out for each monitoring case to determine whether the protective field is active over the whole of the required width. - Check the height of the scan plane.
 The scan plane must be at a height of at least 200 mm so that people lying down can be reliably detected.
 For this purpose, position the supplied test object at a number of points at the edges of the area largest protective field.
 The safety laser scanner must detect the test object at each position and indicate the detection.
 How it is indicated depends on the configuration.